-Over the past 25 years, it has reduced its CO2 emissions by approximately 50%.
-In addition, it aims to gradually reduce CO2 emissions to zero by 2050.
+Over the past 25 years, it has reduced its CO2 emissions by approximately 50% and reached the highest level in the Airport Carbon Accreditation programme.
+In addition, it aims to gradually reduce CO2 emissions to zero by 2040.
 Thanks to the airport’s central location in Europe, convention attendees’ flight routes are automatically shortened.

 Incidentally, with the SWISS Official Carrier Agreement, you can benefit from attractive offers for large groups and fly with one of the most sustainable airlines in the world.

 Zurich Airport is switching to using electrically-powered vehicles.

 It is making its buildings more energy-efficient by means of renovation work and replacement projects.

 Zurich Airport protects green spaces of particular ecological value between the runways.

 After bicycles, the train is the most climate-friendly means of transportation in Switzerland.

 These days, Swiss Federal Railways trains run on 90 percent hydropower.
 From 2025, SBB trains will be powered by 100% renewable energy sources, making them even more sustainable than ever.
 And as an extra bonus, visitors can travel from the airport to the center of Zurich by train in just 10 minutes.